Low Income Housing Tax Credit (LIHTC) Predevelopment Finance

 • Terms up to 36 months

-Area Median Incomes (AMIs) Served • 60% average AMI for all restricted units
+Area Median Incomes (AMIs) Served • Not to exceed 60% average AMI for all restricted units

 Collateral Predevelopment loans will be unsecured with recourse guaranties required from the borrower